 Janice Rosario is a nationally recognized contemporary dance choreographer, educator, and activist.
-As a native New Yorker, Janice studied at some of New York City's most elite institutions including Ballet Hispánico and The Alvin Ailey School.
+As a native New Yorker, Janice studied at some of NYC's most elite institutions including Ballet Hispánico and The Alvin Ailey School.
 She is a graduate of Fiorello H. LaGuardia High School for the Performing Arts and Hunter College.
-She is currently on faculty at The Alvin Ailey School and founded the nonprofit, The Good Neighbor Collective Inc, to support and empower those underserved in our communities.
+She is currently on faculty at The Alvin Ailey School.
+When not in the studio, she is running her nonprofit, The Good Neighbor Collective Inc, to support and empower those underserved in our communities.

-As a choreographer, Janice has been commissioned by numerous prestigious institutions throughout the United States including: Ailey/Fordham University, Bucknell University, Howard University, Dean College, Brockport University, Baltimore School of the Arts, Grand Canyon University, Irvine Valley College, Sacred Heart University, Drexel University, Hunter College, The Martha Graham School, New York Dance Project, Steps on Broadway's Conservatory, Fiorello H. LaGuardia High School for the Performing Arts, the Dance Institute of Washington, the Snug Harbor Cultural Center and Botanical Garden, Davidson High School, Passaic County Technical Institute, The Thacher School, the Joy of Motion Dance Center, Frank Sinatra High School for the Performing Arts, Fort Hamilton High School, Norte Maar's Counterpointe Series, Periapsis Music and Dance, La MaMa Moves!
+As a choreographer, Janice has been commissioned by numerous prestigious institutions throughout the United States including: Barnard College/Columbia University, Montclair State University, Ailey/Fordham University, The Ailey School's Professional Division, Manhattanville College, Bucknell University, Howard University, Dean College, Brockport University, Baltimore School of the Arts, Grand Canyon University, Irvine Valley College, Sacred Heart University, Drexel University, Hunter College, The Martha Graham School, New York Dance Project, Steps on Broadway's Conservatory, Fiorello H. LaGuardia High School for the Performing Arts, the Dance Institute of Washington, the Snug Harbor Cultural Center and Botanical Garden, Davidson High School, Passaic County Technical Institute, The Thacher School, the Joy of Motion Dance Center, Frank Sinatra High School for the Performing Arts, Fort Hamilton High School, Norte Maar's Counterpointe Series, Periapsis Music and Dance, La MaMa Moves!
 Dance Festival and the Battery Dance Festival.

-In addition to her choreographic endeavors, Janice has taught at Cornish University, Bucknell University, Manhattanville College, the University of Oklahoma, the University of Florida, Ballet Hispanico, Fiorello H. LaGuardia High School for the Performing Arts, Broadway Dance Center, Steps on Broadway, Gibney Dance Center, New York Dance Project, Frank Sinatra High School for the Performing Arts, Fort Hamilton High School, Sacred Heart University, Grand Canyon University, Hunter College, Harvard University, High Tech High School, the American Youth Dance Theater, Irvine Valley College, the Contemporary Dance Festival in Tobago and the Joy of Motion Dance Center.
+In addition to her choreographic endeavors, Janice has taught at Montclair State University, Barnard College/Columbia University, Cornish University, Bucknell University, Manhattanville College, the University of Oklahoma, the University of Florida, Ballet Hispanico, Fiorello H. LaGuardia High School for the Performing Arts, Broadway Dance Center, Steps on Broadway, Gibney Dance Center, New York Dance Project, Frank Sinatra High School for the Performing Arts, Fort Hamilton High School, Sacred Heart University, Grand Canyon University, Hunter College, Harvard University, High Tech High School, the American Youth Dance Theater, Irvine Valley College, the Contemporary Dance Festival in Tobago and the Joy of Motion Dance Center.

 Through her work as an artist, an educator and activist, Janice is driven to "create spaces where we can see each other past the divides to contribute to making an ever more inclusive community."